KeilainMan/ConsoleAddon/README.md

 ## Installation

-Install via Godot AssetLib and enable plugin in project settings.
+[Install via Godot AssetLib](https://godotengine.org/asset-library/asset/2946) and enable plugin in project settings.

+See [Installing a plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html#installing-a-plugin) from the Godot docs for further assistance.

 ## How to use